hm-lang/core/proposals/README.md

-Implementation detail: while `.` corresponds to finality as a sentence ender, and thus might appear to relate most closely to a readonly type, we choose to use `:` as readonly and `;` as writeable references due to the similarity between `:` and `;`; therefore `.` can be the odd-one-out corresponding to a non-reference, pass-by-value type.
+Implementation detail: while `.` corresponds to finality as a sentence ender, and thus might appear to relate most closely to a readonly type, we choose to use `:` as readonly and `;` as writable references due to the similarity between `:` and `;`; therefore `.` can be the odd-one-out corresponding to a non-reference, pass-by-value type.

-If you want to define multiple overloads, you can use the template `;:` (or `:;`) declaration syntax for writeable/readonly references.
-There will be some annotation/macros which can be used while before compiling, e.g., `@writeable`/`@readonly` to determine if the variable is writeable or not.
-Similarly, we can use templates like `:;.` for readonly-reference/writeable-reference/temporary.
+If you want to define multiple overloads, you can use the template `;:` (or `:;`) declaration syntax for writable/readonly references.
+There will be some annotation/macros which can be used while before compiling, e.g., `@writable`/`@readonly` to determine if the variable is writable or not.
+Similarly, we can use templates like `:;.` for readonly-reference/writable-reference/temporary.

 ```
 myClass[of] := {